vshengeliya/volunteer_frontend/README.md

 This App helps  to find volunteer opportunities as well as look for volunteers for your event.
 Volunteering has never been easier.
 Welcome to Volunteer App!

 As a user:
- - I can to browse among all available volunteer events
+ - I can browse among all available volunteer events
  - I can participate in the volunteer event - save the event to my volunteer list/ see my list of events
  - I can create a new volunteer event/see my volunteer events
  - I can remove myself from upcoming event